 That’s one message included in the new book, The Self-Driven Child: The Science and Sense of Giving Your Kids More Control Over Their Lives.
 And increasingly, the trend is impacting the way students embark on the college search and selection process, author Ned Johnson noted during a Wednesday #NACACreads Twitter chat.

 “One of the best things to say to kids is that we have confidence in their decisions,” he tweeted.
 “Learning comes through trial and error.”

 On Sept.
 12, #NACACreads chatted with Ned Johnson, a NACAC member and one of two authors behind The Self-Driven Child — a new book that takes a look at strategies to help your students develop the inner drive they’ll need to succeed in life after high school.

 Couldn’t make the discussion?
 Use this chat transcript to catch up on what you missed.

-Editor’s note: A version of this post was originally published on Admitted in March 2016.
+Editor’s note: A version of this post originally appeared on Admitted in January 2016.
 It’s being republished as part of NACAC’s Best of the Blog series.

 The next crop of college students is more likely than past generations to seek careers in the tech field, according to a report by Barnes & Noble College.

 The finding is illuminating, particularly when paired with supporting national survey data that suggests today’s middle and high school students view college — and careers — in a markedly different manner than millennials.